 As the number of the regular guests reliant on these services increased they were presenting volunteers with more complex issues to sort out, so the project's organisers successfully applied to the DION fund of Ireland to better resource the project to meet the growing needs of these marginalised people for food, respite and advice on other services which could improve their circumstances; now known as the Emigrant Support Programme, this fund remains the main source of support for SanKTus and it goes towards the running costs of the Welfare Project, the pensioners activities and the Welfare Coordinator's post.

-SanKTus registered as a charity 4 years ago and is now managed by a board of trustees and although independent of Our Lady help of Christians Catholic Church, SanKTus remains the welfare project of the parish; it still benefits from the parish in terms of volunteers coming through to help deliver the services and the project's activities are based in the parish halls; this level of support represents a huge subsidy to SanKTus; the project still has the continued support of Ireland's ESP fund to meet the core costs of the project and recently we received funding from the Big Lottery's Awards For All to run art activities and a film club; this funding award is also to go towards the Management Committee's business planning which they are working on at the moment to generate a more sustainable funding base to continue the project and maybe develop the services for the Welfare Project and the pensioners groups.
+SanKTus registered as a charity 6 years ago and is now managed by a board of trustees and although independent of Our Lady help of Christians Catholic Church, SanKTus remains the welfare project of the parish; it still benefits from the parish in terms of volunteers coming through to help deliver the services and the project's activities are based in the parish halls; this level of support represents a huge subsidy to SanKTus; the project still has the continued support of Ireland's ESP fund to meet the core costs of the project and recently we received funding from the Big Lottery's Awards For All to fund a Volunteer Coordinator and support our volunteers.

 Volunteers To do all we do we rely on volunteers and as our most valuable asset we continue to look at ways to enhance the experience of volunteering at SanKTus; volunteers fulfil a wide range of essential tasks at SanKTus including catering, befriending, caretaking and overseeing the running of our recreational activities.
 The work our volunteers do to support the homeless is well known locally and they were honoured with an official reception held in their honour by the Mayor of Camden 3 years ago at the Town Hall.
 (Please see annual reports files)